NourCodeBase/NourCodeBase/README.md

-- 👋 Hi, I’m Nourelhouda SALHI a Full stack web developer
+<center>##👋 Hi, I’m Nourelhouda SALHI a Full stack web developer</center>
-- I'm from Fez, currently staying in Casablanca, Morocco
+- 🏠I'm from Fez, currently staying in Casablanca, Morocco
 - 👀 I’m interested in web development
 - 🌱 I am in the process of enhancing my programming skills.
 - 💞️ My goal is to collaborate on a project that is both creative and interesting.